BeeEvolved/SafeMiner/README.md

 ## Support this project?

 It's always appreciated to receive support for purchasing PCB boards and prototype parts.
-If you'd like to contribute to this project and help accelerate the effort, you can do so via Bitcoin: 1P6gz8bggna5s93th9CxNommxcNivN2bPp
+If you'd like to contribute to this project and help accelerate the effort, you can do so via Bitcoin: 1P6gz8bggna5s93th9CxNommxcNivN2bPp or  GitHub Sponsorship